 It’s a video performance conducted as a monologue confession of a woman in early ’30s and obstacles she is dealing with.
 Content is touching problematics such as gender, identity, migration, and ethnicity.
-Biographical thoughts are exposed to the audience only with audio recording while performer in the video is slightly visible.
+Biographical thoughts are exposed to the audience only with the audio recording while the performer in the video is slightly visible.
 It gives a notion of a classical portray while the mind is the main source of happening.
 Artist is addressing an audience with world’s issues that are still current and in meanwhile trying to escape from inner conflicts and is asking herself if she – as an individual did enough for society and if it is even possible to do so regarding personal confusion.
 Performance is not only personal; it is sharing common threads of nowadays world and is appealing public to identify with the performer and vice versa.

 ZAHIDA IS A FEMINIST